msfrank/intro-to-twisted/basicdeferreds.rst

 Using Deferreds
 ===============

-The above example is a simple one: it waits for data from the client, then performs its task returning a result immediately.
+The previous example was a simple one: it waits for data from the client, then performs its task returning a result immediately.
 But any non-trivial program will need to perform some business logic that will take a potentially unbounded amount of time, such as communicating with a database.
 If we